wmde/email-address/README.md

 ### Running the CI checks

-To run all CI checks, which includes PHPUnit tests, PHPCS style checks and coverage tag validation, run:
+To run all CI checks, which includes PHPUnit tests, PHPCS style checks and static analysis with PHPStan, run:

     make